 All photos by Mark Hunter

-By now you've probably seen Brooke Candy, the post-apocalyptic Lil' Kim who spread throughout international fashion magazines and rose from the ocean, pink braids in tact, in Grimes' “Genesis” music video.
+By now you've probably seen Brooke Candy, the post-apocalyptic Lil' Kim who spread throughout international fashion magazines and rose from the ocean, pink braids intact, in Grimes' “Genesis” music video.
 With the release of her anthem-like first single “Das Me,” the 23-year-old Los Angeles native is putting a voice to the warrior-princess-stripper aesthetic that has made her an internet icon.
-Her debut music video is a glimpse into her life, rife with a candy-pink tricked out Cadillac limousines and a cameo by fall's hottest accessory: an Asian toddler on a leash.
-Brooke flips misogynistic stereotypes over a staggering beat, inviting dudes to "wiggle their dicks" and reassures the ladies that "next time they call you a “slut," Brooke Candy says, "don't give a fuck."
+Her debut music video is a glimpse into her life, rife with a candy-pink tricked out Cadillac limousine and a cameo by fall's hottest accessory: an Asian toddler on a leash.
+Brooke flips misogynistic stereotypes over a staggering beat, inviting dudes to "wiggle their dicks" and reassures the ladies that "next time they call you a slut" Brooke Candy says "don't give a fuck."
 We talked to Brooke about what inspired her look and what the future holds for the fire-spitting, self-proclaimed "Freaky Prince$$.”